 - Why you need a Trust;

 - What property will go into the Trust;

 - Who will benefit from the Trust;

-- Who the trustees will be:
+- Who the trustees will be;

-- The terms of the Trust; and,
+- The terms of the Trust; and.

 - A name for the Trust.

-Following a thorough analysis of your needs which captures this information, we will prepare a Trust Deed which is signed by the trustees and settlors.
-The Trust Deed will define the trustees and the beneficiaries, the duration of the Trust (normally 80 years with the power to distribute the Trust assets earlier at the trustees' sole discretion, if it is in the best interest of the beneficiaries), and will contain various specific powers relating to the management of the Trust assets.
-An initial gift (usually \$100) is required to make the Trust operative.
+Following a thorough analysis of your needs which captures this information, we will prepare a Trust Deed which is signed by the Trustees and Settlors.
+The Trust Deed will define the Trustees and the Beneficiaries, the duration of the Trust (up to 125 years under the Trusts Act 2019, with the power to distribute the Trust assets earlier at the trustees' sole discretion, if it is in the best interest of the beneficiaries), and will contain various specific powers relating to the management of the Trust assets.
+An initial gift (usually \$10) is required to make the Trust operative.

-The assets to be placed into the Trust are then transferred to the trustee.

-The assets must be 'sold' to the Trust at market value, and the trustee will usually sign an acknowledgment of debt to the settlor.
+The assets to be placed into the Trust are then transferred to the Trustee.
+The assets must be 'sold' to the Trust at market value, and the Trustee will usually sign an acknowledgment of debt to the Settlor.

 It is important the transfer of assets to the Trust be documented to give an accurate record of the transactions.
 Settlors should also be aware of the importance, as a step towards total asset protection, of the need to forgive (by gift) any debt owed back to them by the trustees which is equal to the value of assets you have settled into the Trust.
 Failure to do this in a timely manner will mean you have exchanged one type of asset for another, and there will be only limited asset protection in place.
 Gifting is therefore an important consideration.